SmallMistake/Modding-NiD/README.md

 ### Models
 Contains information on where models are stored and how to extract them

+### Music
+Contains information about audio files and describes how to play them

 ### Route Data
 Contains information on how routes are handled